Baptisms take place at 12noon on Saturdays. To enquire about booking a baptism,

 please call Natalie in the Parish Office on 01257 231360.

 Although baptism is usually associated with babies or infants, people of any age can be welcomed into the church family by being baptised.
 Adults interested in baptism should contact the clergy through the parish office (01257 231360) for more information.
-For babies or children, baptism services usually take place at St Laurence’s on the third Sunday of the month at 12noon.
-This takes the form of an informal celebration, often involving more than one family.
+For babies or children, baptism services usually take place at St Laurence’s on Saturdays at 12noon.
+They can also be accommodated at the 9am Sunday Eucharist if desired.
 This page tells you more about what you need to do if you want your child to be baptised.